Gantzos/Phone-Petition/docs/index.md

 There is no scheduled student council meeting coming up because we have just found a new advisor for student council.
 We will try to find a time for a student council meeting, where we will bring up the petition and the essays.
 That will be where our efforts meet the administration.

-## Updates
+## History

-For updates, you can go to our site Wiki Files, where you can find information on both petition updates, and site updates.
+To learn about the history of the petition, research and even this website, go to the Wiki Files.
 You can find the Wiki Files [here](https://github.com/Gantzos/Phone-Petition/wiki).